Written by: April Clay

 Are you a tough or a tender rider?
 Different situations elicit strengths and weaknesses to emerge in people.
 The challenge is to first know yourself well, then ask yourself how you can move along the toughness continuum.
-You don’t need to throw yourself into the fire to get tougher, just go that little bit further than you are used to and you’ll find your strength increasing over time.
+You don’t need to throw yourself into the fire to become a tough rider, just go that little bit further than you are used to and you’ll find your strength increasing over time.

 1. You accept that sport and life are not fair: